Colchester Institute Skip To Main Content

 This policy is published on the College’s Website and issued to all partner organisations.

-In the event that a subcontractor is no longer trading, fails to deliver against the contract or the contract is terminated, the College will take steps to ensure that provision is made to preserve the continuity of the provision and learners involved are able to complete their qualifications.
-The contingency process that will be followed is documented in Appendix 1
+If a subcontractor fails to deliver against the contract or the contract is terminated, the College will take steps to ensure that provision is made to preserve the continuity of the provision and learners involved are able to complete their qualifications.
+The contingency process that will be followed is documented in Appendix 1.

 Appendix 1